WHAT WE DO:

 - quick and easy to prepare

 Our products do NOT include any:

 - chemicals, such as preservatives, colourants, flavourants

-After Getaway Magazine’s test kitchen gave it top score for the best hiking meals in 2014, the small, family-run business really took off.
+After Getaway Magazine’s test kitchen gave us top score for the best hiking meals in 2014, our small, family-run business took off.

-In 2016 Getaway Magazine ,once again, rated they’re products the best hiking meals in South Africa.
-Lizelle has since left her position as a tutor at a centre for special education, to run the business full-time.
-She has been joined by her husband, Jullian, who went on early retirement from a career in Hospitality & Education.
+In 2016 Getaway Magazine, once again, rated our products the best hiking meals in South Africa.
+Lizelle & Jullian both resigned as educators to run the business full-time.
 Together they are passionate about this unique venture & satisfying the culinary needs of hungry adventurers, including hikers, trail runners, cross-Atlantic sailers and AfrikaBurners.

 Our products are ideal for :

 - hikers, travelers and other outdoor sports people, who need quick, but tasty meals, which won’t take up a lot of weight, preparation time or space;